violetwhitney/Smorgasbord/src/content/modules/16-ambient-computing-network-architecture/158-low-and-high-programming/158-low-and-high-programming.md

 #### Benefits of Microservice Structure
 The shift towards these smaller components enables a few important things that spatial designers should be aware of:
 - **Lowering Barriers to Entry** — It allows a non-technical user to create new applications with only the need to write tiny code snippets that execute one function rather than writing entire programs and worrying about servers and API protocols.
+An **API** is an Application Programming Interface.
+The keyword here is interface that allows two apps to talk to each other.
+APIs are the doorways, so to speak, that allow developers to interact with an application. “contract” or set of clearly defined methods of communication between various services.
 By expanding the access to  microservices to non-technical users this means a much larger portion of people can program and customize services.
 The concept **"End User Programming"** refers to non-expert programming and is a key feature in many microservices and functions as a service as it expands who can access.
 End user programming and FaaS often rely on **"No Code"** or visual programming environments such as the one shown below.
 ![](images/low-hi-7.png)